-The following table reflects compensation potentially payable to each Named Executive Officer under various employment termination and other scenarios based on the arrangements existing as of December 31, 2018.
-The amounts shown in the following table assume that a change in control occurred and/or each Named Executive Officer terminated employment with the Company effective December 31, 2018, and estimate the value that could be realized by each Named Executive Officer as a result of each specified triggering event; however, the amounts shown below do not take into account any Best Net Calculation and resulting reduction that may occur pursuant to the provisions of the 2012 Change in Control Plan.
+The following table reflects compensation potentially payable to each Named Executive Officer under various employment termination and other scenarios based on the arrangements existing as of December 31, 2019.
+The amounts shown in the following table assume that a change in control occurred and/or each Named Executive Officer terminated employment with the Company effective December 31, 2019, and estimate the value that could be realized by each Named Executive Officer as a result of each specified triggering event; however, the amounts shown below do not take into account any Best Net Calculation and resulting reduction that may occur pursuant to the provisions of the 2012 Change in Control Plan.
+None of the Named Executive Officers are eligible for normal retirement; therefore, no data is shown for that scenario.
+Mr. Thorne and Ms. McReynolds are eligible for early retirement.
+None of the other Named Executive Officers are eligible for early retirement.

-See "2018 Pension Benefits" for benefits payable under the Pension Plan, SBP and DSA.
-Benefits payable with respect to vested RSUs are quantified in the "2018 Non-Qualified Deferred Compensation" table.
+See "2019 Pension Benefits" for benefits payable under the Pension Plan, SBP and DSA.
+Benefits payable with respect to vested RSUs are quantified in the "2019 Non-Qualified Deferred Compensation" table.